tom-howard/ros/content/amr31001/lab2.md

 What does all this mean?
 We discussed this [last time (in relation to the `/cmd_vel` topic)](../lab1/#rostopic_info_explained), and you may want to have a look back at this to refresh your memory!
     {{< /nicenote >}}

-    One of the key thing that this does tell us is that the `/odom` topic transmits data using a `nav_msgs/Odometry` message.
+    One of the key things that this does tell us is that the `/odom` topic transmits data using a `nav_msgs/Odometry` message.
 All topics use standard message types to pass information around the ROS network.
 This is so that any node on the ROS network knows how to deal with the data, if it needs to. `nav_msgs/Odometry` is one of these standard message types.

 1. We can use the `rosmsg` command to find out more about this: